Abstract

 Results

-To test if an additional year of education causes long-lasting changes in neural properties we used fuzzy local-linear regression discontinuity (RD) 34,35.
-This continuity-based technique exploits the fact that ROSLA affected individuals based on a date of birth cutoff (September 1st, 1957).
-More specifically, adolescents born after this date had to spend one more year in school than those born only one day earlier.
-Local-linear RD analysis tests this by comparing the limits of two non-parametric functions, one fit using only participants right before the policy change to another function fit on participants right after 32.
+Local-linear RD analysis tests the effect of this policy change by comparing the limits of two non-parametric functions, one fit using only participants right before the policy change to another function fit on participants right after 33.
 If an additional year of education affects neural outcomes, we assume that brain structure will be discontinuous exactly at the cutoff.
-In contrast, if ROSLA does not affect long-term neural outcomes the functions should be continuous, or smooth around the cutoff.
+In contrast, if ROSLA does not affect long-term neural outcomes the functions should be continuous around the cutoff.

-Using fuzzy local-linear RD we fit a series of regressions to various measures of brain structure (Fig 1) to test for any discontinuity at the cutoff.
+Using fuzzy local-linear RD we fit a series of regressions to various measures of brain structure to test for any discontinuity at the cutoff.
 To determine the optimal number of participants to include, we use mean square error optimized bandwidths to a maximal range of 10 years before and after the cutoff (N > 30,000).
 Doing so, we observed no evidence of an effect from additional education on any of our preregistered global neuroimaging measures (p’s > .05; Sup.
 Table 2).
 In other words, the relationship between the year of birth and neural outcomes was continuous around ROSLA’s cutoff, indicating no differences in global structural measures from an extra year of education.
 The optimized bandwidths used in this analysis included participants born 20 to 35 months around the cutoff (average N = 5124).
 The absence of a causal effect of education was observed for all our global neuroimaging metrics: total surface area (SA), average cortical thickness (CT), normalized total brain volume (TBV), mean weighted fractional anisotropy (wFA), white matter hyperintensities (WMh), or normalized cerebral spinal fluid volume (CSF) (Figure 1; Sup.
-Fig. 3).
+Figure 3).
 These results did not change when imputing missing (∼4%) covariate data.

 These findings strongly suggest that an additional year of education did not lead to changes detectable by MRI decades later.
-However, to ensure the validity of our (causal) inferences, a critical step in any regression discontinuity approach is to test the validity of the design 32.
+However, to ensure the validity of our (causal) inferences, a critical step in any regression discontinuity approach is to test the validity of the design 33.
 For instance, if participants can manipulate their treatment by sorting around the cutoff this severely limits the strength of causal claims.
-In the context of ROSLA, this is highly unlikely since the assignment was based on date of birth 37,45.
-However, for completeness we tested this question 46, finding no evidence that individuals were somehow able to adjust their enrollment (Tq = -0.72, p = .47; Sup.
-Fig. 2).
-A second validation approach is to employ placebo outcome tests 32.
+In the context of ROSLA, this is highly unlikely since the assignment was based on date of birth 38,49.
+However, for completeness we tested this question 50, finding no evidence that individuals were somehow able to adjust their enrollment (Tq = -0.72, p = .47; Sup.
+Figure 2).
+A second validation approach is to employ placebo outcome tests 33.
 This approach uses variables that should not be causally related to your treatment (e.g., an additional year of education), to ensure the absence of spurious effects arising through unknown mechanisms.
 To accomplish this, we used all of our neuroimaging covariates (e.g., sex, head motion, site) as placebo outcomes, under the assumption that ROSLA should not affect these variables.
 Other than one covariate (summer) which was deterministically related to ROSLA (therefore excluded), none of the placebo outcomes were related to ROSLA (Sup.
 Table 1).
-Our findings add to the existing body of prior work 38,40,41,43 further solidifying ROSLA as a valid natural experiment.
+Our findings add to the existing body of prior work 39,41,42,44 further solidifying ROSLA as a valid natural experiment.

 Next, we tested whether there may be any regionally specific neuroimaging effects.
 It is possible that an additional year of education caused localized neural changes that are not picked up globally.
-As preregistered, we used the Desikan-Killiany cortical atlas 47 to test the effect of an additional year of education on 33 bilateral regions for both cortical thickness (CT) and surface area (SA).
+As preregistered, we used the Desikan-Killiany cortical atlas 51 to test the effect of an additional year of education on 33 bilateral regions for both cortical thickness (CT) and surface area (SA).
 These analyses included on average 5080 effective participants (N range = 3884 – 7771) for CT and 5392 participants (N range = 3739 – 8727) for SA.
 Despite these relatively high participant numbers, we did not find an additional year of education to cause changes in any regions for CT or SA (p’sFDR > .05).
-This was also the case for weighted mean fractional anisotropy in all 27 tracks tested 48 (p’sFDR > .05; mean n = 4766).
+This was also the case for weighted mean fractional anisotropy in all 27 tracks tested 52 (p’sFDR > .05; mean n = 4766).
 Lastly, we tested the volume of 18 subcortical regions, finding none to be related to an additional year of education (p’sFDR > .05, mean n = 5174).
 To summarize, there was no evidence of an additional year of education affecting any regional neuroimaging measures with fuzzy local-linear regression discontinuity (Sup.
-Figure 4).
+Figure 5).

 Bayesian Local Randomization Robustness Analysis

-As an additional preregistered robustness test, we used a slightly different approach, often referred to as ‘local randomization’, to analyze natural experiments.
-This approach works under the assumption that individuals close to the cutoff are exchangeable and similar except for the treatment (in our case an additional year of school) 32,49.
+As an additional preregistered robustness test, we used an alternate framework, often referred to as ‘local randomization’, to analyze natural experiments.
+This approach works under the assumption that individuals close to the cutoff are exchangeable and similar except for the treatment (in our case an additional year of school) 33,53.
 To implement this analysis, we compared participants born exactly right before the cutoff (August 1957; n ≈ 130) to those born right after the cutoff (September 1957; n ≈ 100).
 An additional benefit is that we implemented this analysis in a Bayesian framework, allowing us to more readily interpret the strength of evidence either in favor of the null or alternative hypothesis.
 Our preregistered default point null Bayes factors were too wide, arguably providing relatively strong evidence in favor of the null.
 Taking a more conservative approach, we report these analyses with a narrower normal prior (mean=0, sd=1).
 Doing so, we replicated and extended our findings from fuzzy local-linear RD analysis, observing strong evidence in favor of the null hypothesis for total surface area (BF01 = 18.21), average cortical thickness (BF01 = 15.09), total brain volume (BF01 = 13.61), weighted fractional anisotropy (BF01 = 11.63), white matter hyperintensities (BF01 = 13.26), and cerebral spinal fluid volume (BF01 = 14.50).
 In addition, we tested across a range of priors which did not meaningfully affect our inferences, as each showed evidence in favor of the null (Sup.
-Table 4 & 6).
+Table 4 & 6; Sup.
+Figure 6).

 The two quantitative RD approaches described here (local-linear and local randomization) have strengths and challenges similar to the widespread bias versus variance tradeoff.
 As the number of months on either side of the cutoff increases, bias is introduced as participants become less similar, yet at the same time, the sample size increases, thereby lowering the variance of the estimate.
 Our local randomization approach runs a negligible risk of bias, but at the cost of a relatively modest sample size: One could argue the 230 participants included in our 1-month window are too few for neuroimaging outcomes.
 To examine the consequences of this tradeoff, we therefore expanded the boundary to a 5-month window around September 1st, 1957 (n per group ≈ 600).
 This larger participant pool provided further evidence in support of the null hypothesis of education not affecting global neural measures (Figure 2 & 3, Sup.
 Table 6).
 Lastly, we repeated our placebo outcome tests for both a one- and five-month window local randomization analysis, finding no associations (Sup Table 5 & 7), demonstrating the robustness of the natural experiment ROSLA and our analysis approach.